Xpirix/download-ouverture-data/README.md

 ### Define the bounding box:

 We want to get the data for the state of Florida so we need to get its bounding box first.
-There are several methods to get it but I prefered to get it from QGIS.
-As a result, I got the following bouding box:
+There are several methods to get it but I prefered to get it using QGIS.
+As a result, I got the following bounding box:

 ```
 XMIN: -87.634643